HSBNE/hsbne.github.com/admin/policy.md

  - It's important to thank members who are contributing to HSBNE as we wouldn't be where we are today without it.
 Take the time in a meeting to thank people for excellence at HSBNE.

 ## Site Sign In Register
-As soon as practical, once a member is on site they must swipe their access card at the quad door, or the front door to sign in.
-When a member leaves, they must also swipe their card at the quad door, or front door to sign out.
-This ensures we can keep better track of who is on site in case we need to evacuate and lets other people on site know someone has just arrived.
+As soon as practical, once a member is on site they must sign into the site.
+When a member leaves, they must also sign out of the site.
+To sign into or out of site, the green room kiosk must be used.
+If a technical problem prevents the kiosk from working, a member may use the paper sheet next to it to sign in/out.

+Access to HSBNE facilities may be restricted until a member has signed in.

 ## Lifetime Membership